 - The Category dropdown refers to which categories were defined when creating the formula.
 In this case, no categories were defined since specific field names were used.
 This could be used if an alias was used in the Parameters menu when creating the formula.
 For example, if TEMP (temperature) was specified as the alias, then there could be multiple categories (2D grid and 3D grid).
 This Category dropdown could then be used to say if you are putting the derived field under the 2D or 3D tree in the Field Selector.

-- The Append menu allows for telling McIDAS-V which menu tree (under the category tree) to place the derived field.
+- The Append menu informs McIDAS-V which menu tree (under the category tree) to place the derived field.
 In this case, the field is put under a tree called Derived which is under the 2D grid tree (the tree where the MSLP and surface pressure fields are).

 Click OK to close the Define Output Categories window.